5 Signs Your Health System Should Invest in a Nurse Triage Line

 Large health systems are under more pressure than ever to meet rising patient demand with limited resources.
 Expanding access is important, but so is protecting your people, reducing unnecessary utilization, keeping patients connected to your network, and managing costs across the organization.
 A nurse-first triage line can help you do all of these.

-Here are five signs it might be time to make the investment.
+Here are five signs it may be time to invest in a nurse triage line:

 1. After-Hours Calls Are Burning Out Your Network Providers